elcorto/docwatch/README.md

 =====

 ```
-usage: docwatch [-h] [-N] [-c] source_file
+usage: docwatch [-h] [-p] [-N] [-c [TARGET]] SOURCE

 positional arguments:
-  source_file
+  SOURCE

 optional arguments:
   -h, --help            show this help message and exit
+  -p, --print-command   Print pandoc command that would be executed and exit
   -N, --no-editor       Only render and open result in viewer, don't open
                         editor
-  -c, --print-command  Print pandoc command that would be executed and exit
+  -c [TARGET], --convert [TARGET]
+                        Convert mode.
+Only run pandoc (see --print-command)
+                        and produce TARGET (optional, temp file used if
+                        omitted, use 'docwatch -c -- SOURCE' in that case).
 ```

 This will open `foo.md` in your text editor (config file: `editor`), build a